-3.4.7.
-The academy recognises that whilst any child may benefit from early help, staff are encouraged to consider the wider environmental factors present in a child's life which could pose a threat to their welfare or safety, (contextual safeguarding).
+- Liaise with the senior mental health lead in the academy where safeguarding concerns are linked for advice on case management. - Liaison with other agencies which support the pupil such as Social Care, Child and Adolescent Mental Health Services, Cambridgeshire Sexual Behaviours Service, the Educational Psychology Service or Early Help (targeted support) Teams. - A commitment to promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances. - The academy recognises that whilst any child may benefit from early help, staff are encouraged to consider the wider environmental factors present in a child's life which could pose a threat to their welfare or safety, (contextual safeguarding).
 Staff are required to be particularly alert to the potential need for early help for children in particular circumstances.
-Please see page 9 of Keeping Children Safe in Education, 2023 for the complete list.
+Please see Appendix F for the complete list

 The list includes:

-Children with Disabilities, Certain Health Conditions, Additional Needs or Special Educational Needs
+4.6 Children with Disabilities, Certain Health Conditions, Additional Needs or Special Educational Needs

 The academy recognises that, statistically, children with additional needs, special educational needs, emotional and behavioural difficulties, and disabilities are most vulnerable to abuse.
-Academy staff who deal with children with complex and multiple disabilities and/or emotional and behavioural problems should be particularly sensitive to indicators of abuse.
+Academy staff who deal with children with complex and multiple disabilities and/or social, emotional and mental health needs should be particularly sensitive to indicators of abuse.